-Children with SEN need provision which is 'different from and additional to' their peers.
+Children with SEND need provision which is 'different from and additional to' their peers.
 Most of this provision is through the class teacher planning different work for the child.
-This is known as differentiation.
-Differentiation can refer to:
+This is known as differenaon.
+Differenaon can refer to:

 - allowing access to additional resources,

 - doing different activities or

 - doing the same activity as others but with additional support.